Tag: safety

 • Get Scared.
 Get Vulnerable.

 Do something every day that scares you.
 I mean it.
-Vulnerability isn’t weakness — it’s the whole damn engine.
+Vulnerability isn’t weakness — it’s the whole engine.
 It’s where love, intimacy, shame-death, and real change live.
-Brené Brown nailed it over and over, so I’m sharing my favorites here alongside what I know to be true from my own life: when you can…
+Brené Brown nailed it over and over, so I’m sharing my favorites here alongside what I know to be true from my own life: when you can open…

 Read More